Native American Indian Spa Treatments

 Sage

 Used as an herb of purification.
-Purity, health; used for consecration in Native American tradition.
+Purity health is used for consecration in Native American tradition.
 Sage is a necessary part of every Native American sacred ceremony.
-Take a spring of Sage to your new home, to chase out old, out-used energies, and purify the Sacred Space in which you will be starting married life!
+Take a spring of Sage to your new home to chase out old, out-used energies and purify the Sacred Space where you will be starting married life!
 Sage is particularly important in the Sun Dance because the dancers chew it to alleviate their thirst.
-Sage is included in medicine pouches and bundles and is burned in smudging ceremonies to drive out bad spirits, feelings or influences.
+Sage is included in medicine pouches and bundles and is burned in smudging ceremonies to drive out bad spirits, feelings, or influences.

 Sweetgrass